Read Per Herngren’s whole book on Internet:

 Path of Resistance: the Practice of Civil Disobedience by Per Herngren.
 Translated by Margaret Rainey.
 214 pp. Philadelphia: New Society Publishers, 1993. $14.95 paper.

-Books by Per Herngren
+Books by Per Herngren in other languages

 Presentation av Per Herngren